morgan girvin

 Before I started the linework I did one final colour pass on the pencil sketch to get a good idea of how it might look.
 This is always a more important step than I give it credit for, as the colour can (and should) influence how dense I might make certain areas of linework.
 It’s been a slow learning process to come to that realisation, but the colour should be built up alongside the linework, and not just added as an afterthought.

 From here I ploughed ahead with the linework.
-I used my 0.35 rOtring Isograph on an A2 sheet of paper, which I then scanned at 600dpi so that when I slightly scale it up to 18 x 24” there wasn’t any problems with quality.
+I used my 0.35 rOtring Isograph on an A2 sheet of paper, which I then scanned at 600dpi so that when I slightly scale it up to 18 x 24” there weren't any problems with quality.
 As always, there ended up being a lot more lines in the illustration that I anticipated.
 But hey-ho, perhaps one day I will come to my senses and learn to scale it back.*

 One other noticable difference between the original plan and the final illustration was the colour of the sky.
 This came about when I was exploring a variant option, and was just tweaking the colours in general.
 I liked the original blue, since it honours the aesthetic of the actual show, but ultimately I went with the purple to a) Differentiate it from the blue-heavy variant, but also b) I felt the orange/pink sky complemented the ‘Welcome to Goo Lagoon’ sign a bit nicer, and tied the whole piece together.
 Anyway, here are both pieces again if you’re too lazy to scroll back up to the top of the page.
 Both versions went up for sale at Bottleneck Gallery on 11th April 2024.
 Here’s a link if you’re interested in buying one, or if you just want to view the page out of posterity.